theskyinflames/docker-eclipse/README.md

 # docker-eclipse

-Eclipse Neon in a Docker container on a X11 based graphic systems.
+Eclipse Neon in a Docker container for X11 based graphic systems.

 This project is a fork of, and therefore, it's based on, Fabio Rehm [eclipse-docker](https://github.com/fgrehm/docker-eclipse) project